jiafei-36/jiafei-36.github.io/source/_posts/fkt.md

 $$(2,3),(4,5),\cdots,(2n-2,2n-1),(2n,1)$$

-For both states, a half of the edges are chosen and because of the double-odd property, their directional signature is opposite, while their permutation signature is opposite too.
+For both states of these two perfect matches, a half of the edges are chosen, and because of the double-odd property, their directional signature is opposite (for there must be one of them have even amount of oppsite edges and another one has odd amount), while their permutation signature is opposite too (put $1$ from head to the tail will cause $2n-1$ reverse pairs).
 Thus, their final signature keep same.

 For two different perfect matches $\sigma$ and $\sigma'$, assuming an alternated matching pair $(x_0,y_0)$ in $\sigma$ and is changed to $(x_0,y_1)$ in $\sigma'$, since the $\sigma$ is a perfect match, there must exist $(x_1,y_1)$ in $\sigma$ but it is alternated into $(x_1,y_2)$ in $\sigma'$.
-And by such a locating method, we will finally meet $y_0$ again, which consisit a complete even cycle in $G$.
+And through such a locating method, we will finally meet $y_0$ again, which consist a complete even cycle in $G$.
 When $\sigma$ is alternated into $\sigma'$, each edge on this cycle alternate its state precisely once, and there is no other matches which related to the vertices of this cycle changed, since that will cause a bad match.
 In short, the difference of two different perfect matches differs only from a serires of non-intersecting cycles, and the differece is a kind of one-by-one alternation, which does not change the signature.

-This orientation is **Pfaffian Orientation** which keeps the signature of all additive terms in the pfaffian summation all-same .

 #### FKT Procedure